 Out of a plethora of study material available both online and offline, it is crucial that the candidates select the best books for UPSC IAS preparation.

-IAS toppers recommend that aspirant start their UPSC preparation with NCERT books and then move on to the standard reference books.
+IAS toppers recommend that aspirants start their UPSC preparation with NCERT books and then move on to the standard reference books.

 The best IAS books can vary from candidate to candidate depending on their previous expertise and knowledge of the subject matter.
 However, the books for UPSC recommended by experts are listed in this article subject-wise.